Pitch and catch: Round 2 of NFL draft heavy on receivers

 Pitch and catch.

-While only one quarterback, Oklahoma’s Jalen Hurts, was taken in the second round of the NFL draft Friday, the guys who haul in passes were everywhere.
+While only one quarterback, Oklahoma’s Jalen Hurts, was taken on the second day of the NFL draft Friday, the guys who haul in passes were everywhere.

-Starting with the top two selections on Day 2 — Clemson’s Tee Higgins to Cincinnati and Southern California’s Michael Pittman to Indianapolis — seven wideouts were drafted.
+Starting with the top two selections on Day 2 — Clemson’s Tee Higgins to Cincinnati and Southern California’s Michael Pittman to Indianapolis — seven wideouts were drafted in the second round.
 Add that to the six who went in the opening session, and it set an NFL record through two rounds.

+Three more receivers were selected in the third round — were teams running out of prospects?

+“It doesn’t matter who your quarterback is, you want him to have as many weapons as possible,” Bengals coach Zac Taylor said.
+“A lot of great offenses have those weapons at their disposal.”

-So the Cincinnati Bengals held firm atop the second round by grabbing Higgins to catch Joe Burrow’s passes.
+So Cincinnati held firm atop the second round by grabbing Higgins to catch Joe Burrow’s passes.
 The pair worked out together heading toward the draft.

 And Higgins idolizes Bengals star receiver A.J.
 Green.